orange-cloudfoundry/orange-cf-bosh-cli/README.md

 * We deploy 4 instances of the container.
 * The homedirectory of the bosh account is a private docker volume.
 * The directory /data is a shared docker volume (from the container called "data_container").
+* The first container has a provided public key.

 Example of bosh deployment manifest:
 ```